gbohannon99/Terraform/CloudFront Distribution/README.md

-Project Description:
+# Terraform S3 Bucket and CloudFront Configuration

+## Overview

-This project aims to create a Terraform configuration that provisions an S3 bucket and a CloudFront distribution for serving the content of the S3 bucket we create.
-The S3 bucket will be used to store content, and the CloudFront distribution will be used as a content delivery network for fast and reliable access to that content.
+This Terraform project automates the provisioning of an Amazon S3 bucket and a CloudFront distribution.
+The S3 bucket serves as a storage solution for static content, while the CloudFront distribution acts as a content delivery network for fast and reliable access to the stored content.

-The project will require the following steps:
+## Project Steps

-Create an S3 bucket: The first step is to create an S3 bucket that will store the static content.
-The Terraform configuration will include the necessary resources for creating an S3 bucket, such as bucket name, region, and access control settings.
+1. **Create an S3 Bucket**: This project starts by creating an S3 bucket.
+Terraform handles essential configurations such as the bucket name, region, and access control settings.

-Create a CloudFront distribution: The next step is to create a CloudFront distribution that will serve the content of the S3 bucket.
-The Terraform configuration will include the necessary resources for creating a CloudFront distribution, such as origin, cache behavior, and distribution settings.
+2. **Create a CloudFront Distribution**: Next, a CloudFront distribution is created to serve the content stored in the S3 bucket.
+Terraform manages key parameters like the origin, cache behavior, and distribution settings.

-Configure the S3 bucket and CloudFront distribution: Once the S3 bucket and CloudFront distribution are created, the next step is to configure them to work together.
-The Terraform configuration will include the necessary resources for configuring the S3 bucket and CloudFront distribution, such as origin access identity and bucket policy.
+3. **Configure S3 and CloudFront**: Once both the S3 bucket and CloudFront distribution are in place, they need to be configured to work seamlessly together.
+Terraform provisions resources like origin access identity and bucket policies to establish this connection.

-Deploy the configuration: Finally, the Terraform configuration will be deployed to provision the S3 bucket and CloudFront distribution.
+4. **Deployment**: The Terraform configuration is deployed to execute the provisioning process for the S3 bucket and CloudFront distribution.

-This project is useful for developers who want to automate the provisioning of an S3 bucket and CloudFront distribution, which can save time and effort.
-The Terraform configuration can be version-controlled and shared with other team members, making it easy to collaborate on the project.
-Additionally, using Terraform for provisioning and configuration management ensures consistency and reduces the risk of errors or misconfigurations.
+## Benefits

+- **Automation**: Save time and effort by automating the provisioning of AWS resources.

+- **Version Control**: Keep your infrastructure as code (IaC) version-controlled and easily share it with your team for collaboration.

+- **Consistency**: Ensure consistency in your infrastructure setup and minimize the risk of errors or misconfigurations.

+## Usage

+1. Clone this repository.
+2. Modify the Terraform configuration files according to your project requirements.
+3. Run `terraform init` to initialize your Terraform environment.
+4. Run `terraform apply` to provision the S3 bucket and CloudFront distribution.

+## Contributions

+Contributions to this project are welcome!
+Please submit issues or pull requests for any improvements or bug fixes.

+## License

+This project is licensed under the [MIT License](LICENSE).